Recession Brings Record Number of New Store-Brand Food Offerings

 Store brands have been expanding faster than well-known national brands, as retailers have become more adept at creating profitable private-label brands, and recession-strapped consumers have turned to lower priced private-label foods.
 Industry analysts have found that private-label products are 30 percent cheaper than national brands on average, but that the price discount varies across product categories.
 Store brands enable retailers to emphasize store identity and increase store loyalty and profits.
 Store-brand profit margins are, on average, 10 percentage points higher than those on national brands.
 Furthermore, as product quality has improved, consumers view private-label foods as nearly comparable in quality to national-brand equivalents.

-New Products, by Eliana Zeballos and Wilson Sinclair, USDA, Economic Research Service, May 2021
+New Products, by Xiao Dong, USDA, Economic Research Service, December 2021